"You cannot solve a problem with the same thinking that got you there.”

 You've spent your whole life following a particular path — using your intellect, charisma, drive and personality to get what you want, whether that was travelling the globe, growing your own business, rising to the top of the company chain or falling in love and building a beautiful family.

 To the outside world, you always seem to be winning.

 If only you could believe that.
 But something just feels out of whack.

 Read more here.

-Alongside my 12+ years in the corporate world, I am a fully qualified life coach with >200 hours experience, having trained at the world's leading transformational coach training school.
-I also work regularly with https://sanctus.io/, an organisation working to reduce the stigma around mental wellbeing
+Alongside my 12+ years in the corporate world, I am a fully qualified and accredited life coach with >750 hours experience, having trained at the world's leading transformational coach training school.
+I’m also a founder coach with https://sanctus.io/, an organisation working to reduce the stigma around mental wellbeing

 Latest blog posts